allenhung1025/LoopTest/README.md

 If you find this repo useful, please cite with the following information.
 ```
 @inproceedings{ allenloopgen,
-	title={A Benchmarking Initiative for Audio-domain Music Generation using the FreeSound Loop Dataset},
+	title={A Benchmarking Initiative for Audio-domain Music Generation using the {FreeSound Loop Dataset}},
-	author={Tun-Min Hung, Bo-Yu Chen, Yen-Tung Yeh, and Yi-Hsuan Yang},
+	author={Tun-Min Hung and Bo-Yu Chen and Yen-Tung Yeh, and Yi-Hsuan Yang},
 	booktitle = {Proc.
 Int.
 Society for Music Information Retrieval Conf.},
 	year={2021},
 }